rayluo88/lean6sigma-rag-chatbot/README.md

 - **Database Setup:**
   - PostgreSQL is configured and running using Docker Compose.
   - Initial database migrations have been successfully created and applied using Alembic.
-The tables `users`, `chat_history`, and `alembic_version` are set up.
+  - Tables `users`, `chat_history`, and `alembic_version` are set up.

 - **Authentication System:**
   - Implemented user registration and login endpoints.